After Coach K’s exit, No. 9 Duke edges Wake Forest 76-74

 BIG PICTURE

-Wake Forest: The Demon Deacons had already secured the program’s first 20-win season since 2010 and are looking for even more in a remarkably fast turnaround under their second-year coach.
-But ultimately their long streak at Cameron grew a little longer — with the last win coming in January 1997 during program great Tim Duncan’s final season.
+Wake Forest: The Demon Deacons had already secured the program’s first 20-win season since 2010 and are looking for even more in a remarkably fast turnaround under second-year coach Steve Forbes.
+They put the pressure on Duke with their second-half run, but ultimately their long streak at Cameron grew a little longer – with the last win coming in January 1997 during program great Tim Duncan’s final season.

-“We’ve got a lot left on the table,” Forbes said.
-“It’s a tough loss.
-It’s going to hurt.
-It should.
-We’ll learn from it and move on.”

 Duke: The Blue Devils entered the night tied with Notre Dame for the ACC lead after wins at Clemson and Boston College.
 They held on in this one with five players in double figures, including Banchero (13 points) and fellow freshman A.J.
 Griffin (12).